From hidden to found in minutes

 What is faecal calprotectin?

-Faecal calprotectin is a sensitive biomarker of gastrointestinal inflammation1–3, which has been used in the management of human gastrointestinal disease since the 1980s.
-Since faecal calprotectin's discovery, gastroenterologists have used this simple test to non-invasively manage inflammatory bowel disease (IBD), Crohn's disease and even predict upcoming flare-ups.
+Faecal calprotectin is a sensitive biomarker of gastrointestinal inflammation1–3, which has been used in the management of human gastrointestinal disease since the 1980's.
+Since faecal calprotectin's discovery, gastroenterologists have used this effective test to non-invasively manage IBD, Crohn's disease and predict upcoming flairs.

 Faecal calprotectin is resistant to degradation by faecal bacteria and stable at room temperature for up to a week.